hemjay07/Audiophile/README.md

 ## Acknowledgments

 I want to thank myself, me, and Mujeeb for seeing this through to the end.
+I also want to thank front-end Mentor for providing this wonder designs.